evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ## Performance

-The Chevrolet Equinox EV FWD has a maximum power of 159 KW (216 hp/213 bhp).
-The total torque is 320 nm (236 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 7 seconds.
+The Chevrolet Equinox EV FWD has a maximum power of 159 KW (216 hp/213 bhp) and a total torque of 320 nm (236 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 7 seconds

 ## Battery, range, and charging